trigaten/Learn_Prompting/docs/prompt_hacking/jailbreaking.md

 responses(@markov_2022)(@openai_api).
 This page discusses jailbreaks with ChatGPT (an OpenAI model), which has known difficulties deciding whether to reject harmful prompts (@openai_chatgpt).
 Prompts that successfully jailbreak the model often provide context for certain scenarios that the model has not been trained against.

+Integrated jailbreak:
+Integrated Jailbreak is a method in which safety and moderation features placed on LLMs are bypassed before any input is given.
+This method maintains persistance between sessions. (e.g. Utilizing techniques to bypass current APIs’ filters, the LLM starts in a session where safety and moderation features are bypassed.

+Session Jailbreak:
+Session Jailbreak is a method in which safety and moderation features placed on LLMs are bypassed after an input is provided by the user.
+Session jailbreak, as the name implies, is only active during the current session and starting a new session or new chat window will revert back to the original safety precautions.

+### Persistence between Sessions

+This type of integrated jailbreak ensures that malicious or injected code remain active across multiple LLM sessions, even after restarts.
+This can done by a vulnerability found within the API to manipulate the original intent and disregarding safety precautions.
+This can be done when an attacker stores injected code in a shared database, and affects the LLM even after a restart.

+### Remote Control of Integrated LLMs

+This type of Integrated Jailbreak is when an attacker gains unauthorized access to an LLM from a remote location and using it for malicious purposes.
+Similar to a Remote Code Execution (RCE) attack, an attacker would inject malicious code into an LLM, enabling remote access to sensitive functions or data.

+### Attacks of Code Complete

+This type of session jailbreak Exploiting the code completion feature in LLMs to inject malicious code or expose vulnerabilities by completing partial code snippets.

 ### Pretending

 A common method of jailbreaking is _pretending_.
 If ChatGPT is asked about a